 Two important variables define the clinical effect of L-R shunts: the size of the defect and the PVR.
 The PVR is fundamentally the resistance offered to the circulation from the pulmonary vasculature, which is a low-pressure system.
 The systemic circulation also offers resistance and termed systemic vascular resistance (SVR).
 The ratio of SVR to PVR determines the magnitude of flow across a defect.
 A small defect will restrict the amount of blood flow across it whereas a large defect is unable to restrict it.

-In the context of a VSD if there is a large defect and the PVR is low (i.e. the pulmonary circulation/vessels compensate for the additional blood passing from the right ventricle to the pulmonary arteries), then this will promote a large L-R shunt.
+In the context of a VSD if there is a large defect and the PVR is low (i.e., the pulmonary circulation/vessels compensate for the additional blood passing from the right ventricle to the pulmonary arteries), then this will promote a large L-R shunt.
 Subsequent increase in PVR in response to this high pulmonary blood flow can lead to a reduced L-R shunt and if PVR becomes higher than SVR, then reversal of the shunt from L-R to R-L ensues.

 This is termed as Eisenmenger’s (Es) syndrome, the most advanced form of CHD-PAH.
 In this situation surgical closure of the defect is contraindicated (Galie et al., 2009) as if the defect is closed the right ventricular pressure generated will not be high enough to overcome PVR leading to right ventricular failure.